China: François-Xavier Bagnoud Association

 The FXB-Village is a three-year, integrated community development program that improves the lives of indigent children and adults affected by or living with HIV/Aids, in many ways.
 It offers general support, particularly in the fields of health, nutrition, hygiene, education and protection of children’s rights, by bolstering family finances to help them escape poverty over the longer term.

-The AREVA Foundation provided support for a village in the Midnapore district of India from 2008 to 2010.It is providing, today, support to a new village of 100 families in the Bu Tuo district of China – a total of 360 people – that are deeply affected by poverty and Aids.
+The AREVA Corporate Foundation was providing support for a village in the Midnapore district of India from 2008 to 2010.It is providing, today, support to a new village of 100 families in the Bu Tuo district of China – a total of 360 people – that are deeply affected by poverty and Aids.
 In addition to the general approach characteristic of the FXB-village, the reconstruction of 20 houses destroyed during the 2008 earthquake and the improvement of sanitary conditions and access to drinking water for the families were added to the program.

 Fighting AIDS in china for the next generation